 - drums

-This is vegetative matter, soil and rock resulting from activities such as land clearing and grubbing, utility line maintenance or seasonal or storm-related cleanup such as trees, stumps, brush and leaves and including wood chips generated from these materials.
+Land clearing debris is no longer included in DEC's definition of construction and demolition debris.
+Land clearing debris is vegetative matter, soil and rock resulting from activities such as land clearing and grubbing, utility line maintenance or seasonal or storm-related cleanup.
+It includes trees, stumps, brush and leaves and wood chips generated from these materials.
 Land clearing debris does not include yard waste which has been collected at the curbside.